Constraining Power of Wavelet vs. Power Spectrum Statistics for CMB Lensing and Weak Lensing with Learned Binning: Results

 We find that constraints on $\Omega_m$ and $\sigma_8$ are both significantly tighter when using WPH compared to cross-$C_\ell$'s.
-Constraints on $\Omega_m$ improve by factors between $2.7$ for \textit{Planck} $\times$ \textit{Euclid} DR2 and $3.8$ for SO $\times$ \textit{Euclid} DR2.
-Improvements for $\sigma_8$ are between factors of $2.4$ for \textit{Planck} $\times$ \textit{Euclid} DR2 and $3.6$ for SO $\times$ \textit{Euclid} DR2.
+Constraints on $\Omega_m$ improve by factors between $2.3$ for \textit{Planck} $\times$ \textit{Euclid} DR2 and $3.4$ for SPT $\times$ \textit{Euclid} DR2.
+Improvements for $\sigma_8$ are between factors of $2.2$ for \textit{Planck} $\times$ \textit{Euclid} DR2 and $3.4$ for SPT $\times$ \textit{Euclid} DR2.
 In Figure \ref{fig:cross} we show this result for \textit{Planck} $\times$ \textit{Euclid} DR2.
 Additionally, all 1$\sigma$ constraints can be found in Table \ref{tab:cross_err_table}.
 Full contour results for other surveys are provided in Appendix \ref{app:all_res}.
 All 1$\sigma$ constraints when no pivots are learned are also presented in Table \ref{tab:orig_err_table}.
+Cross-$C_\ell$'s see no significant changes in constraining power when using learned binning, with constraints fluctuating by under $10\%$.
+For our CMB lensing auto statistics, $C_\ell$'s also see constraint changes of under $10\%$ when using learned binning.
+Larger impacts are observed with WST, where constraints on $\Omega_m$ are up to $\sim1.5$ times tighter in ACT.
+Results do not change appreciably for the power spectrum statistics if logarithmic binning is used instead of linear binning.

-All of these results show that WPH is able to extract information from non-Gaussianities in the lensing.
-These gains are substantially larger than those found for CMB lensing alone, which is expected: weak-lensing -- CMB-lensing cross-correlations peak at significantly lower redshift ($z\sim1$) compared to CMB lensing auto-correlations ($z\sim2$–6).
-At these lower redshifts the matter distribution is more evolved and inherently more non-Gaussian, providing WPH with additional information to extract beyond that available to power spectra alone.
+Our results show that WPH can extract information from non-Gaussianities in the lensing.
+Compared to the lack of gains found for CMB lensing alone, this is expected: weak-lensing -- CMB-lensing cross-correlations peak at significantly lower redshift ($z\sim1$) compared to CMB lensing auto-correlations ($z\sim2$–6).
+At these lower redshifts, the matter distribution is more evolved and inherently more non-Gaussian, providing WPH with additional information to extract beyond that available to power spectra alone.
 These findings are consistent with those of previous WL applications in the literature \citep[e.g.][]{Cosmo_WST, DES_WST, HSC_WST, prat2025, jeffrey2025}.

-To test the convergence of our results, we repeat this entire process (including finding pivots), while lowering the total number of derivatives used.
-We check how the constraints vary as a function of the number of derivative realizations used and find that the results have sufficiently converged.
+To test the convergence of our results, we repeat this entire process (including finding pivots) while lowering the total number of derivatives used.
+We examine how the constraints vary with the number of derivative realizations used and find that the results have sufficiently converged.
 All results are shown in Appendix \ref{app:conv_move}.